Sharpening Handbook Logo

 Rotary cutter being held in 3D-printed jig

 These are sharpened using the a jig which holds the blade securely whilst allowing it to be rotated when being sharpened on the grinding wheel.
+Consistent speed in the rotation is key to ensuring that the blade does not have any flat spots.

 To be creative is to let little pieces of your heart go and place them into each project you make.